 How long is the course and what are the course dates/times?

-The ten-week course will begin Friday, September 12, 2014, and conclude Friday, November 14, 2014.
+2015 course dates are still TBD.
+Please check back for more information in the coming months.
 Each week, participants will review selected readings, view a brief introductory video, and attend a one-hour webinar led by a prominent education researcher or reformer.
 Students may access the readings and videos at any time before the webinars begin.
 The live webinars are held on Fridays from 12 to 1 p.m.
 EST.

 What content will be covered in the ten-week course?

-While the final schedule is TBD, the topics for the course modules are as follows: (1) introduction to Ed Reform 101; (2) introduction to American education and education policy; (3) the history and structure of public education in the U.S.; (4) governance and politics; (5) education finance; (6) standards, curriculum, and accountability; (7) school choice; (8) human capital and educator effectiveness; (9) early-childhood education; and (10) the future of education reform.
-A different expert professor will lead each module.
+While the final 2015 course schedule is TBD, 2014 topics included: (1) introduction to Ed Reform 101; (2) introduction to American education and education policy; (3) the history and structure of public education in the U.S.; (4) governance and politics; (5) education finance; (6) standards, curriculum, and accountability; (7) school choice; (8) human capital and educator effectiveness; (9) early-childhood education; and (10) the future of education reform.
+A different expert professor leads each module.

 What are the course requirements?